Special subvarieties in Mumford-Tate varieties: Special Subvarieties in

 \section{Special Subvarieties in $X=\Gamma \backslash D$}

 As far as we know, there is no good notion of Hecke operators on Mumford-Tate domains $D=G(\R)/V$.
 In addition, there are no good compactifications of $X=\Gamma \backslash D$ known in these cases, since $X$ does not even carry any algebraic structure in general \cite{grt}.
+Here $\Gamma$ is the monodromy group.

 Therefore, to avoid these two difficulties, by a \emph{special curve} in $X$ we will denote an \'etale morphism